Collaborate on a shared spreadsheet in Numbers on Mac

 Note: If you don’t want to associate another email address with your Apple ID, you could instead ask the owner of the shared spreadsheet to invite you again using an email address or phone number that’s already associated with your Apple ID.

-On an iPhone with iOS 13.1 or later and Numbers 11.0 or later: The spreadsheet opens in Numbers on your iPhone and is added to your spreadsheet manager.
+On an iPhone with iOS 15 or later: If Numbers 12.2 or later is installed on your iPhone, the spreadsheet opens in Numbers and is added to the spreadsheet manager.

-On an iPad with iPadOS 13.1 or later and Numbers 11.0 or later: The spreadsheet opens in Numbers on your iPad and is added to your spreadsheet manager.
+On an iPad with iPadOS 15 or later: If Numbers 12.2 or later is installed on your iPad, the spreadsheet opens in Numbers and is added to the spreadsheet manager.
 If you don’t have Numbers installed on your iPad, the spreadsheet opens in Numbers for iCloud.

-On an Android device, or a device without iOS 13.1, iPadOS 13.1 or later and Numbers 11.0 or later: The spreadsheet opens in a browser where you can view but not edit it.
+On an Android device, or a device without iOS 15 or later or iPadOS 15 or later, using Numbers 12.2 or later: The spreadsheet opens in a browser where you can view but not edit it.

 Collaborate on a shared spreadsheet